Frequently Asked Questions: Your Involvement

 - Get some company to issue a commercial remastering on CD of Bobby Casey's Casey in the Cowhouse.

-- Do the legal work necessary to get irishtune.info registered as a IRS-recognized non-profit educational organization.
+- Do the organizational and legal work necessary to get irishtune.info registered as (or included under) an IRS-recognized non-profit educational organization.

 - Help me write a grant application so that I can spend more time working on the Tunography.